 Centre for Developmental Neurobiology

-The Centre for Developmental Neurobiology at King’s College London is devoted to the study of the mechanisms governing the formation of the brain, both during embryonic development and in postnatal life, when early experience continues to shape the way our brain is constructed.
+The Centre for Developmental Neurobiology at King’s College London is devoted to studying the mechanisms governing the formation of the brain, both during embryonic development and in postnatal life, when early experience continues to shape how our brain is constructed.

 Centre for Neurodevelopmental Disorders